Thesis Track: MA in Art History with an Emphasis on Methods and Criticism

 This option is designed primarily for the student who wishes to pursue a specialized problem in greater depth than would be possible in normal course structure as well as provide students with a solid academic foundation on which to base a variety of careers in the arts, or to prepare them for PhD level work at other universities.

-- Minimum degree requirement is 30 graduate credits in Art History, of which a minimum of at least 18 credits in courses numbered 700 or 900-level (excluding 703 and 704 and independent research 890, 891 and 999).
-Six of the 18 credits should be taken in thesis research (ArtHist 990).
+- Minimum Degree Requirement: 30 graduate credits in Art History, of which a minimum of at least 18 credits in courses numbered 700 or 900-level (excluding 703 and 704 and independent research 890, 891 and 999).
+Six of the 18 credits should be taken in thesis research (ArtHist990).

-- The student must pass an oral defense of the thesis.
+- Oral Defense: The student must pass an oral defense of the thesis.